91吃瓜网

 Best Uses for Latex-Based Primers

-Latex-based primers are particularly suited for interior walls and ceilings.
-They are excellent for sealing porous surfaces, providing a solid base for both latex and oil-based topcoats.
+Latex-based primers are great for sealing porous surfaces and give a solid foundation for latex- and oil-based topcoats.

 Acrylic-Based Primers